 Archbishop Sheen’s Warning of a Crisis in Christendom

-With a saintly long-ranging spiritual vision, Bishop Sheen saw the roots of today’s crisis firmly planted and growing in 1974, but gave us an antidote.
+With a saintly long-ranging spiritual vision, Ven.
+Fulton J. Sheen saw the roots of today’s crisis firmly planted and growing in 1974, but he gave us an antidote.

-“First of all, we are at the end of Christendom,” Bishop Fulton Sheen solemnly said during a television show in 1974.
+“First of all, we are at the end of Christendom,” Archbishop Fulton Sheen solemnly said during a television show in 1974.
 “Now not Christianity, not the Church.
 Remember what I am saying.”

 Then he defined what he meant.
 “Christendom is economic, political, social life as inspired by Christian principles.
 That is ending — we’ve seen it die.
 Look at the symptoms: the breakup of the family, divorce, abortion, immorality, general dishonesty.”

 That was 1974.
 Today we know it’s even worse with the definition of marriage and gender drawn into the picture.
 And the crisis within the Church.

 He reminded that of 22 civilizations that have decayed since the beginning of the world, 19 rotted and perished from within.

 “We live in it from day to day, and we do not see the decline.”
 Remember, that was in 1974.
 “We take it for granted — we get used to things, and almost accept them as the rule.”
 Despite the decline blaring today, isn’t that a rule?
 How many Catholics accept the counter message to Humanae Vitae?

 Sheen pointed out “the press that we read, the television that we see, is in no instance inspired by Christian principles.
 As a matter of fact, there is, on the part of many of us, the tendency to go down to meet the world — not to lift the world up.
 We are afraid of being unpopular — so we go with the mob.”